 Don’t forget accessories

 I love a good staple and when I build client wardrobes accessories are a shopping a day all their own.
+Whether you want to wear nice pretty necklace, or a custom name necklace you had a present, you need to consider a few things.
 Keep in mind with formal it is usually about the dress so I keep shoes and bags less dramatic.
 With cocktail attire I feel like anything goes so I get playful with shoes and sometimes add an unexpected touch like a bootie.
 With casual if you are doing jeans then I think the accessories need to be over the top drama otherwise it is an outfit you would where on any random Tuesday.

 Makeup and Nails, as a wardrobe stylist I tell my clients to consult an expert.
 For nights like NYE I head to my favorite local makeup artist and let her play.
 I make sure she knows what the dress looks like and what I am going for as an overall look then I let her do her thing.
 I have yet to be disappointed and it takes the stress off me for the night.
 I will issue this warning never get anything waxed on the night of a big event and always make an appointment.

 The best advice I can give is to just have fun.
 Forget the resolutions and celebrate all that has happened in 2015 and then prepare to rock 2016.